 If you use carnauba wax, you should try to wax more frequently since it doesn’t last as long as synthetic wax.

 There are many benefits to waxing your car frequently.
-Waxing not only effects the appearance of your car, but can also prevent your car’s paint from becoming damaged, which could cost you money in the future.
+Waxing not only affects the appearance of your car but can also prevent your car’s paint from becoming damaged, which could cost you money in the future.

-One of the biggest benefits of waxing your car is the protection against sun damage.
+One of the biggest benefits of waxing your car is paint protection against sun damage.

 You often see older cars with flaking and faded paint.
 This is usually due to the clear coat layer becoming damaged by ultraviolet rays from the sun.

-This can be prevented by keeping your car’s surface wax, as it will prevent against UV rays.
+This can be prevented by keeping your car’s surface wax, as the extra protection will fend against UV rays.

 This will keep your paint in great condition for years, which will have a positive impact on the value of your car and help you avoid costly repairs in the future.